-- (a).
-An employee who is not required to be on call and who is recalled to work after leaving the employer's premises will be paid for a minimum of four hours work at the appropriate overtime rate. - (b).
-The time spent travelling to and from the place of duty will be deemed to be time worked.
-Except that, where an employee is recalled within three hours of their rostered commencement time, and the employee remains at work, only the time spent in travelling to work will be included with the actual time worked for the purposes of the overtime payment. - (c).
-An employee who is recalled to work will not be obliged to work for four hours if the work for which the employee was recalled is completed within a shorter period.

-32.8 Recall to work overtime (Home Care Classifications only)
+- 34.8 Recall to Work when not On Call - (a) An employee who is not required to be on call and who is recalled to work after leaving the employer's premises will be paid for a minimum of four hours work at the appropriate overtime rate. - (b) The time spent travelling to and from the place of duty will be deemed to be time worked.
+Except that, where an employee is recalled within three hours of their rostered commencement time, and the employee remains at work, only the time spent in travelling to work will be included with the actual time worked for the purposes of the overtime payment. - (c) An employee who is recalled to work will not be obliged to work for four hours if the work for which the employee was recalled is completed within a shorter period. - 34.9 Recall to Work Overtime (Home Care Classifications only)